-The NRCS reported hydraulic conductivity (Ksat) values of saturated soil for their soil units based on testing performed at representative locations (NRCS, 2006).
-The NRCS assigned permeability classes to their soil units based on the hydraulic conductivity of the unit.
+The NRCS reported hydraulic conductivity (Ksat) values of saturated soil for their soil units based on testing performed at representative locations (NRCS, 2006), and assigned permeability classes to their soil units based on the hydraulic conductivity of the unit.
 The hydraulic conductivity values of non-soil map units (water, borrow pits, and other artificial units as mapped by the NRCS) are reported as zero; however, they do not necessarily represent impermeable surfaces.
 Therefore, the hydraulic conductivity of adjacent units is assumed to apply to non-soil map units.

-Saturation of soil by shallow groundwater (less than approximately 30 feet [9 m]) inhibits radon movement by dissolving radon in the water and reducing its ability to migrate upward through foundation soil (Black, 1996).
+Saturation of soil by shallow groundwater (less than approximately 30 feet [9 m]) inhibits radon movement by dissolving radon in the water and reducing its ability to migrate upward through subgrade and foundation soil (Black, 1993).
 Our groundwater mapping focused on the principal aquifer where it is shallow and unconfined or artesian, and on locally unconfined or perched aquifers 30 feet (9 m) or less below the ground surface.
+Even in areas with very shallow groundwater, the source of radon may be above the water table or introduced from imported material.
+If the radon source was determined to be above the water table, then shallow groundwater no longer contributes to the inhibition of radon gas and we assigned a higher point value to the shallow groundwater factor.

 The map of radon-hazard potential (plate 7) is intended to provide an estimate of the underlying geologic conditions that may contribute to the radon hazard.
 The map does not characterize indoor radon levels because they are also affected by highly variable non-geologic factors.
-The map can be used to indicate the need for testing indoor radon levels; however, we recommend testing be completed in all existing structures.
+The map can be used to indicate the need for testing indoor radon levels; however, we recommend testing in all existing structures.
 If professional assistance is required to test for radon or reduce the indoor radon hazard, a qualified contractor should be selected.
-The EPA provides guidelines for choosing a contractor, and a listing of state radon offices, in Consumer's Guide to Radon Reduction (EPA, 2010).
+The EPA provides guidelines for choosing a contractor and a listing of state radon offices in Consumer's Guide to Radon Reduction (U.S. EPA, 2010).
 The radon-hazard potential map is not intended to indicate absolute indoor radon levels in specific buildings.
 Although geologic factors contribute to elevated indoor-radon-hazard potential, other highly variable factors, such as building materials and foundation openings, affect indoor radon levels; therefore, indoor radon levels can vary greatly between structures located in the same hazard category.
+Additionally, the guidelines within the International Residential Code, Appendix F (International Code Council, 2014b), concerning radon control methods, should be followed for new construction.